joaopizani/env.modular-xplatform-vim-cfg/README.md

    single directory, with one plugin per subdirectory.

- * **Code snippets:** Includes the awesome [neosnippet](https://github.com/Shougo/neosnippet) plugin, which allows you to insert short snippets of code by using "trigger" keywords and the Tab key.
+ * **Code snippets:** Includes the awesome [neosnippet](https://github.com/Shougo/neosnippet) plugin, which allows you to insert short snippets of code by using "trigger" keywords and the `<Ctrl-K>` key.
 It's too awesome too describe with words: go see the [screencast](http://www.youtube.com/watch?v=TNMjbaimk9g).
    Our setup includes a directory for custom snippets: there are already some there and you can add your own.
    For example: when you type `author<Ctrl-k>`, a nice header containing the file author's name and a timestamp will be inserted.

  * **Parallel builds:** Combines GNU Make "parallel build" feature with Vim's internal "make" command.
 As described in [this blog post](http://joaopizani.hopto.org/en/2012/05/vim-parallel-make).